neon-bindings/website/docs/publishing.md

 ### 1. Upload and downloading native compiled modules

+> This method requires you to have a Travis CI account.
+If you do not have one, [please create one](https://travis-ci.com).

 [Example](https://github.com/amilajack/disk-utility)

 Library authors can compile the native module to all multiple targets (windows, macOS, linux) and then upload those targets.
 Users of the module will then download these targets.